-Lazarus, Became a much admired former leader in Utopia in the old pre-Imperial Republic through sound economic management, but who only gained popularity after his bypass.24 His famous rallying cry and call to arms being “Filiorum in Mare” (Children Overboard)25 … John Howard
+Lazarus, A much admired former leader in Utopia in the old pre-Imperial Republic through his sound economic management, but who only gained his peak popularity after his bypass.24 His famous rallying cry and call to arms became legendary: “Filiorum in Mare” (Children Overboard!)25 … John Howard

-Pompey, Former leader, who lived up to his name by bombastically erupting at unexpected moments in public and political life.
-Political longevity believed to be due to his revolutionary patented pickling process,26 and being fed a diet consisting largely of blanched nuts!27 … Bob Hawke
+Pompey, Former Utopian leader, who frequently lived up to his name by bombastically erupting at various unexpected moments in public and political life.
+His prodigious political longevity was believed in part to be due to his revolutionary patented pickling process,26 and being fed an unusual diet consisting largely of blanched nuts!27 … Bob Hawke

 Act I, Scene I:

-(*Under construction, with completion delayed due to excessive industrial action from militant unions, cost over-runs due to poor budgetary planning, as well as the unnecessarily complex and often conflicting laws and regulations from various tiers of government, and the pernicious influence of the multitude of useless statutory bodies and obstructive NGOs, GONGOs and QUANGOs)
+(*Under construction, with completion delayed due to excessive industrial action from militant unions, cost over-runs due to poor budgetary planning, as well as the unnecessarily complex and often conflicting laws and regulations from the various tiers of government, and additionally the pernicious influence of a multitude of useless statutory bodies and obstructive NGOs, GONGOs and QUANGOs)

 The weather is overcast, with storm clouds brewing ominously overhead.**

-(Unheard of, surely, I hear you say.
-It must be the harbinger of that dreaded “catastrophic” Climate ChangeTM we’ve heard so much about!)
+(**Unheard of, surely, I hear you say.
+Surely, this must be the harbinger of that dreaded “catastrophic” Climate ChangeTM we’ve heard so much about!)

 A messenger is seen approaching with some urgency, moving swiftly toward a group of three cloaked and hooded men- the eminent Soothsayers of Julia Caesar.